History of Lee Zeldin in Timeline

 On May 4, 2017, Lee Zeldin voted to repeal the Affordable Care Act (Obamacare) and pass the American Health Care Act.

-November 2017: Expressed Dissatisfaction with Proposed Republican Tax Bill
+November 2017: Expressed Dissatisfaction with Republican Tax Bill

-In November 2017, Lee Zeldin said he was unsatisfied with the proposed Republican tax bill, citing concerns with eliminating the state and local tax deduction.
-House Speaker Paul Ryan canceled plans to attend a fundraiser for Zeldin after Zeldin voted against the House version of the bill that same month.
+In November 2017, Lee Zeldin expressed dissatisfaction with the proposed Republican tax bill, citing concerns about eliminating the state and local tax deduction.
+House Speaker Paul Ryan canceled plans to attend a fundraiser for Zeldin after Zeldin voted against the House version of the bill.

-Lee Zeldin voted against the Tax Cuts and Jobs Act of 2017, passed in December 2017.
-He supported the corporate tax cuts in the bill but did not approve of the limit for property tax deductions, preferring a cap of $20,000 or $25,000 to the $10,000 cap in the bill.
+Lee Zeldin voted against the Tax Cuts and Jobs Act of 2017, passed in December 2017, due to concerns about the limit for property tax deductions.

-April 2018: Expressed Disapproval of the Paris Agreement
+April 2018: Zeldin's stance on the Paris Agreement

-In April 2018, Lee Zeldin stated he did not support the Paris Agreement in its existing form, citing concerns about other countries' contributions to climate impacts and their lack of responsibility in making positive changes.
+In April 2018, Lee Zeldin expressed that he did not support the Paris Agreement in its current form, citing concerns about the lack of responsibility from other countries regarding their contributions to climate change.

-May 2018: Supported Relocation of U.S. Embassy in Israel
+May 2018: Supported Relocation of U.S. Embassy to Jerusalem

 In May 2018, Lee Zeldin supported the Trump administration's decision to relocate the U.S. Embassy in Israel from Tel Aviv to Jerusalem as part of the United States recognition of Jerusalem as capital of Israel.

-2018: Voted Against Appropriations Measure and Withheld Pay During Government Shutdown
+2018: Voted Against Appropriations Measure During Government Shutdown

-During the 2018-19 U.S. government shutdown, Lee Zeldin voted with the Republican caucus against the appropriations measure to fund the federal government.
-He instructed the House to withhold his pay until the shutdown ended, saying: "It's crazy to me that members of Congress get paid while other federal employees do not."
+During the 2018-19 U.S. government shutdown, Lee Zeldin voted with the Republican caucus against the appropriations measure to fund the federal government and instructed the House to withhold his pay.

 2018: Fundraisers with Steve Bannon and Sebastian Gorka